natworkeffects/natworkeffects.com/content/posts/hierarchy-of-ml-services-on-public-cloud/index.en.md

 {{< /admonition >}}

 {{< admonition warning "Don't forget about platform infrastructure and security!">}}
-The ML lifecycle does not consider the supporting platform infrastructure... which also has to be secure from a encryption, networking, and identity and access management (IAM) perspective.
+The ML lifecycle does not consider the supporting platform infrastructure, which has to be secure from a encryption, networking, and identity and access management (IAM) perspective.

-Cloud services provide managed compute infrastructure, development environments, centralized IAM, encryption features, and network protection services that can achieve security compliance with internal IT policies - hence you really should not be building these ML services yourself, and leverage the power of the cloud add ML capabilities into your product roadmap.
+Cloud services provide managed compute infrastructure, development environments, centralized IAM, encryption features, and network protection services that can achieve security compliance with internal IT policies - hence you really should not be building these ML services yourself, and leverage the power of the cloud to add ML capabilities into your product roadmap.
 {{< /admonition >}}

 This section illustrates that writing the model training code is a relatively tiny part of the entire ML lifecycle, and actual data prep, evaluation, deployment, and monitoring of ML models in production is difficult.